 Sexuality is about reproduction.
 Human reproduction involves much more than intercourse.
 A baby grows inside a woman’s body until it is mature enough to be born.
 This period of gestation lasts around 9 months and is called pregnancy.
 Even today, it is hard work for one parent to raise a child alone.
-So most women only plan a family once they have a loving and supportive relationship that is compatible with raising children to maturity.
+So most people only plan a family once they have a loving and supportive relationship that is compatible with raising children to maturity.

 The distinct roles of the male and female are apparent from nature.
 The female produces the egg and the male fertilises it.
 Both male and female sexuality contribute towards reproduction.
 Men focus on the sexual act of intercourse while women focus on their children: the consequences of sex.